pboling/yacs/README.md

 ## WebSocket channels overview and boot overlay

 - scanner-filter → server listens for this subscription and responds with scanner-pairs for the requested filter (page, rankBy, chain, etc.).
 This is the primary/bootstrap stream that seeds the tables.
 You should consider it the “main” subscription.
-- scanner-pairs / scanner-append → full dataset replacement or incremental additions for a page.
+- scanner-pairs → full dataset replacement for a page.
 The app reducer ingests these to populate state.pages and byId.
 - subscribe-pair / unsubscribe-pair → per-row real-time tick updates (price, volume, buys/sells).
 The client gates these by viewport to reduce load.
 - subscribe-pair-stats / unsubscribe-pair-stats → per-row audit/security/migration updates.
 Also gated by viewport.
-- wpeg-prices → occasional broadcast with wrapped-native prices by chain.

 Boot/loading behavior

 - The app shows a full-screen loading overlay during startup.
 It dismisses when either the WebSocket is OPEN or both tables have initialized their pages (from REST/WS).
 This avoids a deadlock where the UI wouldn’t mount if the WS is slow/unavailable.
 - In test/automation contexts, the overlay can be bypassed via navigator.webdriver, ?e2e=1, or window.**BYPASS_BOOT** = true.

 ## Linting Profiles & Code Style